dxw/contracts/agreements/govsite.md

     7. In any event, dxw's total liability under this agreement is limited to the lesser of:

-        1. The total cost of the Project.
+        1. The total of all fees paid by you to dxw under this agreement.
         2. The insured sum.

 12. ### Confidentiality